-Blast Magazine: During your career, you have played such a variety of characters, each with their own intentions, expressions and ideas.
-What is the process like coming up with the voice and feel for each of these roles when you receive the script?
+Blast Magazine: During your career, you have played a variety of characters each with their own intentions, expressions, and ideas.
+When you receive the script for a new project, how do you decide on the voice for the character?

 Blast Magazine: You have a new movie, Ratchet and Clank, coming out in two months, where you play one of the title characters, “Ratchet”.
-You have voiced him over fifteen times in the past for various video games.
-What was the experience like bringing him to life in a movie rather than a game?
+You have voiced him over fifteen times in the past for his video games.
+What was the experience like bringing him to life for a movie rather than a game?

 Taylor: I believe I’ve voiced Ratchet in 17 or 18 games.
 It’s been pretty cool.
 I was him in everything except the very first game, which was done by my good friend Mikey Kelley.
 We are now recreating the first game to go in conjunction with the firm that’s coming out.
 The greatest difference between doing the games versus the film is that when we do the games, I’m all alone in the booth, like I mentioned previously.
 When we did the movie, we were all together so David Kaye (Clank), Jim Ward (Captain Qwark) and I were all together in the room and it was so much fun.
 It was very different than the game but we all love working together and being able to work off of each other’s energy.